shopsys/shopsys/docs/cookbook/dumping-and-importing-the-database.md

 ```

 !!! danger

     **This command wipes everything in the `public` database schema (i.e. you will lose all application data)!**

 !!! hint

-    In this step, you were using Phing target `db-wipe-public-schema`.
+    In this step, you were using Phing target `db-wipe-public-schema`.<br>
     More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)

 Then you can import the dump: